benhook1013/space-game/lib/ui/hud_overlay.md

 ## Features

-- Shows current score and player health.
+- Shows current score using a `ValueNotifier` exposed by `SpaceGame`.
-- Contains a mute toggle linked to `AudioService`.
+- Player health and a mute toggle will be added in later milestones.
-- Reads values via `ValueNotifier`s or callbacks from `SpaceGame`.
 - Visible only in the `playing` state.

 See [../../PLAN.md](../../PLAN.md) for UI goals.